 I believe that the first man, Adam, was created in the “image” of God; however, Adam and Eve sinned.
 Because they sinned, they incurred upon mankind, as a whole, not only physical death but also spiritual death, which is separation from God.
 As such, all people are born in the “image” of Adam and Eve.
 Thus, we must be spiritually “reborn” from above to begin our journey of being restored into the original “image” of God.

 I believe that whereas the first man—Adam—was imperfect, the “second man”—the Lord Jesus Christ—was/is perfect (see first and last Adam).
-Jesus came the first time to die for our sins, the righteous for the unrighteous (1 Peter 3:18), according to the Scriptures, as a representative and substitutionary sacrifice, so that all who believe in Him will be justified on the basis of His shed blood.
+Jesus came the first time to die for our sins, the righteous for the unrighteous (1 Peter 3:18), according to the Scriptures.
+Because of this representative and substitutionary sacrifice, all who believe in Him will be justified on the basis of His shed blood.
 He will come a second time, as the Rider on a white horse, to save Israel and to rule and reign in Jerusalem during the Millennium, until this one-dimensional time-line, as we know it, comes to an end.

 I believe that it is important for someone to be baptized, by water immersion, in the Name of the Father, Son, and Holy Spirit (Matthew 28:19), as an outward expression of his/her belief and faith in the Triune God.
 However, I do not believe that water baptism is an essential requirement for eternal salvation.
 (For instance, a person who truly and sincerely has accepted Jesus as Lord and Savior will be saved even if he/she dies before being baptized.)
 Furthermore, the person should be old enough to make the choice to be baptized and understand why he/she is being baptized.